jay-red/CFII-Intelligen-C/Protocol.md

 |action   |Identifies packet as command|
 |cmd_list |A list of command strings|

-The first character of the string identifies the type of command.
+The first character of strings in `cmd_list` identifies the type of command.

 |Type Indentifier|Meaning|
 |----------------|-------|